animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 ### <a id="annotations-for-function-execution"></a>Annotations for Function Execution

-To support client-side Function execution, the following Spring Data for GemFire Function annotations are provided:
+To support client-side Function execution, the following Spring Data for VMware GemFire Function annotations are provided:

 * `@OnRegion`